 In August 2013, President Obama announced a new agenda that will increase college value and affordability for American families.
 As part of this plan, the President has directed the Department to develop and publish a new college ratings system before the 2015-16 school year.

-The ratings system will help students compare the value and affordability of colleges and encourage colleges to improve.
+The ratings system will help students compare the value and affordability of Start Printed Page 76290colleges and encourage colleges to improve.
 The ratings will be based upon such measures as:

 - Access, such as percentage of students receiving Pell grants;

 - Affordability, such as average cost of attendance, scholarships, and student loan debt; and

 - Outcomes, such as graduation and transfer rates, including those for Pell grant recipients, graduate earnings, and advanced degree attainment of graduates.

 The Department intends, through these ratings, to compare colleges with similar missions and identify colleges that do the most to help students from disadvantaged and underrepresented backgrounds, as well as colleges that are improving their performance.
 The ratings system is not intended to rank institutions.
 Instead, it will provide information about an institution's performance on a specific measure or a specific set of measures.
 In the upcoming reauthorization of the Higher Education Act, the President will propose allocating financial aid based upon these college ratings by 2018.